 crypto_memcmp() to compare Argon2i outputs.
 Argon2i is designed

-to withstand offline attacks but if you reveal your database with
+to withstand offline attacks, but if you reveal your database through

-timing leaks, the weakest passwords will still be vulnerable.
+timing leaks, the weakest passwords will be vulnerable.

 Constant time comparison